Saving The Rhino

 Ray is South African born and educated and he emigrated with his family to Australia in 1987.
 Most of Ray’s career has been in executive positions in the IT industry, specifically with IBM, EMC and Network Appliance.
 Ray was able to match his love of sport with his career by being General Manager of the highly successful Sydney University Football Club for ten years and also had a stint with Rugby World Cup winning coach, Jake White, at the Brumbies.
 He has run his own high-profile Events Management Company for many years, organising successful and profitable events for organisations such as The Australian Rugby Union, Sydney University, the Brumbies, the South Sydney Rabbitohs Rugby League Club and also with not-for-profits such as Lifestart and the Black Dog Institute which works to address depression.

 In May 2013, Ray founded The Australian Rhino Project which is focused on establishing breeding herds of white and black rhinoceros in Australia as an insurance population for the two species which face the threat of extinction in the wild.
 This project gained serious global momentum - a daunting but extremely important and satisfying venture (and adventure) and while Ray is no longer directly involved, the Project is ongoing with exciting plans to import the rhinos into Australia in the not too distant future.
-Ray continued his desire to assist I the preservation of endangered species such as rhinos and elephants through his work with the Wildlife Conservation Network, the Communication Conservation for Africa and the Wildlife Protection Program.
+Ray continued his desire to assist I the preservation of endangered species such as rhinos and elephants through his work with the Wildlife Conservation Network, the Communication Conservation for Africa and SPARK.

 Ray has now turned his hand to writing and in 2019 published the Book of Poems for the Rhino.
 General Johan Jooste of SANParks was kind enough to write the foreword for the book and referred to Ray as a ‘’Rhino Whisperer’’.
 All proceeds of the sales of the books have been directed to the Black Mambas, the all- female anti-poaching unit.